Invisible, Unreadable, and Inaudible Cookie Notices: An Evaluation of Cookie Notices for Users with Visual Impairments: User Study Results

 \subsection{AT and PETs Usage}

-Half of the users surveyed use magnification software, 42 used a screen reader, 22 use an assistive browser extension, with 9 not using any AT while browsing the web, and other forms of AT having less than 15 users.
-Participants use various online services, with the most popular being email (98), shopping and e-commerce (93), and social media (90).
+Half of the users surveyed use magnification software, 42 use a screen reader, 22 use an assistive browser extension, 9 do not use any AT while browsing the web, and other forms of AT have less than 15 users.
+The majority of our participants had either basic (n=33) or moderate (n=29) experience with screen readers.
+Participants use various online services, with the most popular being email (n=98), shopping and e-commerce (n=93), and social media (n=90).
+Participants use various devices to access these services including personal computers (n=94), mobile phones (n=94), tablet computers (n=47), as well as various Internet of Things devices.
 Table \ref{tab:demographics} (Appendix) gives an overview of the demographic questions.

-In response to Q2.1, all but 3 participants use at least one of the PET categories suggested, Figure \ref{fig:which_pet} shows detailed results.
-The most popular technology used was a password manager (67\%), and the least popular was file encryption tools (11\%).
+In response to Q2.1, which of the following privacy-enhancing technologies do you use, all but 3 participants use at least one of the PET categories suggested, Figure \ref{fig:which_pet} shows detailed results.
+The most popular technology used was a password manager (n=67), and the least popular was file encryption tools (n=11).

 We also asked about the ways these users learn about PETs.
-Participants reported different ways including recommendation of friends / social contacts, being informed at work / school, and news.
-Only 19\% of participants said that they learn about these PETs via the privacy/cookie policy of a website.
+Participants reported different ways including recommendations of friends/social contacts, being informed at work/school, and news.
+Only 19\% of participants said they learned about these PETs via the privacy/cookie policy of a website, with the most common method being friend/social contact recommendation (n=46).